Maranacook Lake Writing Retreat

 LoonsNest photo courtesy of the host via Airbnb

-LoonsNest is a carefully restored and modernized post-and-beam A-frame—warm, grounded, and quietly expansive.
+LoonsNest is a carefully restored and modernized post-and-beam A-frame—warm, grounded, and spacious.
 Exposed beams, natural materials, and generous shared spaces support both deep focus and easy conversation.
-Writers can work in solitude for hours, then move naturally into meals or evening readings without breaking their rhythm.

 MoonBud photo courtesy of the host via Airbnb

-MoonBud, set slightly apart, is a smaller A-frame—carefully modernized while still holding the atmosphere of an authentic Maine camp, a place that feels both quietly updated and intentionally frozen in time.
-Intimate and deeply quiet, it offers a more contained, inward working environment when deeper stillness or separation is needed during the day.
+MoonBud is a smaller A-frame—carefully modernized while still holding the atmosphere of an authentic Maine camp, a place that feels both quietly updated and intentionally frozen in time.

 The Rhythm of the Week